HermanObst/rusty_exercices/README.md

 # Rust Exercises - Taller 1 FIUBA

-Welcome to our collection of Rust exercises, inspired by the challenges presented in [Taller 1 FIUBA Rust](https://taller-1-fiuba-rust.github.io/guias/index.html).
+Welcome to my collection of Rust exercises, taken from the challenges presented in [Taller 1 FIUBA Rust](https://taller-1-fiuba-rust.github.io/guias/index.html).
 This repository is designed to help you improve your Rust programming skills through practical, hands-on exercises.

 ## About the Exercises